Japanese aircraft carrier Hiyō: Construction and career

 A second series of attacks was made against Oro Bay, New Guinea, on 11 April.
 Jun'yō's 9 Zeros, together with Hiyō's 21 fighters, escorted the latter's D3As.
 One defending fighter was claimed for the loss of a single dive bomber.
 The following day, 17 of Hiyō's Zeros provided top cover for several waves of attacks on Port Moresby, New Guinea, her pilots claiming nine victories without losing any of their own.
 On 14 April, the Japanese attacked Milne Bay, New Guinea, with a large force escorted by 75 Zeros contributed by all the carriers involved.
-Hiyō's fighter pilots claimed to have shot down three Allied aircraft without loss and the bombers sank two transports.
+Hiyō's fighter pilots claimed to have shot down three Allied aircraft without loss, and the bombers sank two transports.
 Her air group returned to Truk by 18 April to rejoin the ship.

-In response to the invasion of Attu Island on 11 May, the Second Carrier Division departed Truk, accompanied by three battleships and two heavy cruisers and reached Japan on 25 May.
+In response to the invasion of Attu Island on 11 May, the Second Carrier Division departed Truk, accompanied by three battleships and two heavy cruisers, and reached Japan on 25 May.
 The Americans recaptured Attu before the fleet could depart to counter-attack.
 Now the flagship of the Second Carrier Division under Rear Admiral Munetaka Sakamaki, Hiyō departed Yokosuka on 7 June with Junyō en route for Truk.
 Later that evening, the ship was torpedoed by the submarine USS Trigger off Miyakejima.
 Hits in the starboard bow and boiler room knocked out all power but she managed to return to Japan the following day after restoring power.
 Hiyō's fighters were flown to Truk by 15 July and assigned to the light carrier Ryūhō, as were Sakamaki and his staff.
 While being repaired at Yokosuka until 15 September, more 2.5 cm Type 96 AA guns were installed, and Sumikawa was relieved by Captain Tamotsu Furukawa on 1 September.
 Two months later, Hiyō's air group was reconstituted in Singapore with 24 Zeros, 18 D3As and 9 B5Ns; the ship departed Japan for Singapore on 24 November.
 She arrived on 3 December, loaded her air group and was almost immediately assigned duties as an aircraft ferry.
 On 9 December, Hiyō left Singapore en route for Truk with several deliveries on the way.
 The ship arrived there on 22 December and disembarked her aircraft before proceeding to Saipan to deliver more aircraft.
-The air group was transferred to Kavieng and later Rabaul to provide air cover for Japanese operations there where the fighters claimed 80 victories in exchange for 12 losses.
+The air group was transferred to Kavieng and later Rabaul to provide air cover for Japanese operations there, in which the fighters claimed 80 victories in exchange for 12 losses.